 Checking to see if there’s a firmware update for your router is also a manual step.
 Some routers perform the check at the push of a button in the administration interface.
 If not, you need to visit the manufacturer’s support site, look for information pertaining to your specific model, and determine if a newer version of the firmware is available.

-Each time I mention this article, folks make two additional suggestions for Wi-Fi specifically that, in fact, do not improve security at all.
+Each time I mention this article, folks make two suggestions for Wi-Fi that do not improve security at all.
 In fact, they may harm security by providing a false sense of added security.

 The second suggestion is to turn off SSID broadcast on wireless networks.
-Even when not being broadcast, the SSID is still visible, unencrypted, in the packets of traffic sent to and from the router.
-Disabling the broadcast, once again, does nothing to prevent someone with the skills from easily discovering it.
+Even when not being broadcast, the SSID is still visible and unencrypted in the packets of traffic sent to and from the router.
+Disabling the broadcast does nothing to prevent someone with the skills from easily discovering it.
 I discuss this in more detail in Does Changing or Disabling the Broadcast of My Wireless SSID Make Me More Secure?

 When it comes to Wi-Fi, putting a WPA2 password on the connection is currently your best security measure.